ykskb/phrag/README.md

 #### Schema Data

-Schema data is used to specify custom table schema to construct REST APIs without querying a DB.
+Schema data is used to specify custom table schema to construct GraphQL without querying a DB.
 It is specified with a list of tables under `:tables` key in the config map.

 ```edn
 {:tables [